-Alinea (UK) supported the performance evaluation of the INVENT Global programme with four key objectives: assess extent of achievement of INVENT Global towards its stated objectives; inform programming and strategy of DFID India global partnership team; support the learning of DFID and other development agencies working on innovation partnerships; and communicate findings and encourage impactful use with delivery partners/other stakeholders.
+Alinea supported the performance evaluation of the INVENT Global programme with four key objectives: assess extent of achievement of INVENT Global towards its stated objectives; inform programming and strategy of DFID India global partnership team; support the learning of DFID and other development agencies working on innovation partnerships; and communicate findings and encourage impactful use with delivery partners/other stakeholders.
 The scope of the evaluation will focus exclusively on the global component of INVENT, which responds to partner country priorities related to health and agri-food systems, and seeks to: improve access for low income populations in Africa and South Asia to affordable, practical and appropriate innovations from India that enable them to address pressing development challenges and generate lessons and evidence on how to build effective mechanisms for transferring/testing innovations, facilitate productive partnerships that deliver development impact and enterprise growth in partner countries, and how the UK can work effectively with India as a global development actor in this space.

 GLOBAL: Governance and Transparency Fund End of Programme Review (UK DFID)

 Alinea (UK) conducted the End of Programme Review for the £100 million DFID Governance and Transparency Fund (GTF).
 The Fund objectives were: 1) Impact – governments are more capable, accountable and responsive to meet the needs of poor people; and 2) Purpose – strengthened civil society helps citizens effectively represent their views and interests, and hold governments to account for their actions at different levels in the governmental system.
-The Review covered 38 projects (£130 million) undertaken by 38 leading civil society and media organisations, linked to more than 1,200 local partner organisations in more than 100 countries.
+The Review covered 38 projects (£130 million) undertaken by 38 leading civil society and media organizations, linked to more than 1,200 local partner organizations in more than 100 countries.
 The fund’s activities covered a wide range of governance issues – from basic literacy for women in Afghanistan to human rights in Zimbabwe.
 It assisted citizens to get involved in the delivery of better quality services and have a say in national policies on issues, such as maternal health and access to justice and security.
 It promoted international standards in public financial management, gender equality and the environment, while operating in fragile and conflict-affected states.